Frequently Asked Questions

 The Board oversees the strategic direction and development of the Village.
-The day-to-day management of the Village is the responsibility of the General and Executive Managers, who report to the Board.
+The day-to-day management of the Village is the responsibility of the Chief Executive Officer who reports to the Board.
 The Board approves the operating and capital budgets and annual business plans and monitors our performance against the budget and our plans.
 If the Village were ever to be wound up, after all debts and loans had been repaid, any excess funds must go to a similar organisation, excess funds cannot be given to the members of the company.
 Directors are volunteers and do not receive wages or salary from the company.

 The Village Church is a totally separate entity to the Village and is a self-governing, non-denominational church.
 The Church is not a Baptist Church.
 The salaries of the chaplains are not paid by the Village and are paid through donations and gift to the Church.